-AI: automating indirect clinical tasks and administration: living evidence
+AI: automating indirect clinical tasks and administration: Living evidence

 Living evidence tables provide high level summaries of key studies and evidence on a particular topic, and links to sources.
 They are reviewed regularly and updated as new evidence and information is published.